-A remote work arrangement is an option that allows an employee to work at home or another alternative off-site location, for a specified number of hours per week, month, etc. This policy is specific to the COVID-19 response and recommendations and may include information that differs from UNL's Alternative Work Sites policy.
+A remote or alternative worksite arrangement is an option that allows an employee to work at home or another alternative off-site location, for a specified number of hours per week, month, etc.

 - Hardware.
 Ensure you have sufficient computer hardware to complete your normal and necessary work tasks.
 Your department may have equipment available for checkout.
 This can include laptop, headset, or webcam.
 Check out these Remote Work FAQs.

 - Taking a few additional security precautions can help protect your online accounts and the university’s valuable information.
 Here are some steps you can take to enhance security.